Sturgis Municipal Airport (South Dakota)

 Sturgis Municipal Airport (FAA LID: 49B) is a city-owned public-use airport located 4 nmi east of the central business district of Sturgis, a city in Meade County, South Dakota, United States.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation facility.

 Facilities and aircraft

 Sturgis Municipal Airport covers an area of 275 acre at an elevation of 3243 ft above mean sea level.
 It has one runway designated 11/29 with a concrete surface measuring 5100 x 75 ft.

-For the 12-month period ending December 13, 2016, the airport had 36,000 aircraft operations, an average of 99 per day: 99 percent general aviation and 2 percent air taxi.
+For the 12-month period ending December 13, 2016, the airport recorded 36,000 aircraft operations, averaging 99 operations per day.
+Of these, 99 percent were classified as general aviation, while 2 percent were categorized as air taxi operations.
 At that time there were 46 aircraft based at this airport: 92 percent single-engine and 8 percent multi-engine.